Licca-chan: Product development

-Licca chan dolls were a creation of new value for play and the objective was to provide dreams for girls.
-These dolls taught traditional women’ lives such as cooking, washing, cleaning, through “let’s pretend” play.
-To play with these dolls, many family dolls, dresses, houses and accessories were sold at the same time.
-In order for these dolls to be popular, the key was to always develop products from the child's perspective.
-It was the philosophy that Yasuhiro Kojima, a former senior managing director lived by.
-It still remains the founding philosophy of the product development team.
+Licca-chan dolls placed a new value on play.
+The objective of the doll was "to provide dreams for girls."
+These dolls taught traditional women’s roles, such as cooking, washing, and cleaning.
+Many Licca-chan dolls, dresses, playsets, and accessories were sold in sets, as well as separately.
+Since the doll's inception, there was emphasis within the company go develop toys from a child's perspective.
+This was the philosophy that Yasuhiro Kojima, a former senior managing director, lived by, and it still remains the founding philosophy of the product development team.

-In the fictional setting, Licca-chan is born to a Japanese mother and a French father.
-Most customers don't know this and believe she is entirely Japanese.
-However, the fusion of West and Japanese elements makes the product exotic in Japan, making the sales very good.
+In the fictional setting Licca-chan lives in, she was born to a Japanese mother and a French father.
+Most customers don't know this, and believe she is entirely Japanese.
+This makes the doll a novel concept in Japan, where mixed-race people are rarer and culturally seen as exotic.

 Product specifications

 The specifications of the Licca-chan doll has changed over time.
 The doll is currently on its fourth generation.
 The first generation was launched in 1967.
 Licca-chan had brown curly hairs with bangs.
 Her charm point was the one white star in her eyes.
 The second generation was launched in 1972.
 Licca-chan's hair was more reddish brown and her bangs were parted.
 The stars in her eyes increased to three and she wore magnetic heels.
 The third generation was launched in 1982.
 Licca-chan's hair is a lighter brown and it is straight.
 Her body size is the same as the second generation and her mouth is open instead of closed.
 The fourth generation Licca-chan was launched in 1987.
 Licca-chan's hair is close to blond and her eyes were bigger.
 Her body grew by 1 cm making her height 22 cm.

 Licca-chan, her family and friends evolved generation by generation to reflect the vogue of the time period.
 She depicted fashion, careers and family life of that era.
 Additionally, her parents were also known as an ideal married couple, ideal parents leading to an ideal family life.